Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

 > about these solutions and I really appreciate that someone put a lot of time in to make them what they
 > are today.<br>
 > Nevertheless, I am not responsible for them.
 Neither for any bugs, nor for their proper functionality.
 The developers
-> usually either have their own Discord servers, where you can ask for support or they have the option to raise an
+> usually either have their own Discord servers, where you can ask for support, or they have the option to raise an
 > issue in their GitHubs.<br>
 > So please - if you see any issues in these solutions, contact the developers and ask for help.